mesosphere/dcos-docs-site/pages/services/minio/0.1.0-25/configuration/Mount-Volumes/index.md

   ```
   6. Create an external volume.

-  7. Attach these volume to the nodes of the cluster.
+  7. Attach these volumes to the nodes of the cluster.

   8. Check the name of the device mounted on the respective node of the cluster.
   ```shell